AzureForEducation/demo-botrecovery/README.md

     <img src="https://raw.githubusercontent.com/AzureForEducation/demo-botrecovery/master/Img/flow-db-binding.PNG" width="400" />

     Done.
 Now our database should receive the answers sent by the students.
 Next step?
 Azure Function.

+### Creating an Azure Function to evaluate responses and send mails

+The next consists on the automatic evaluation of the responses arriving in our database.
+The same way, there are several different ways to accomplish that, however, to show the tool set offered by Azure with O365, we're going to create a Azure Function to do that evaluation.

+Two different implementations has been made:

+1) * **Static (hard-coded)**: we iterate over the answers sent by the students and manually do a verification about the sentiment present in there.

+2) * **Text Analytics API (Cognitie Services)**: for each response received, we call the text analytics API (part of Azure Cognitive Services) to automatically identify sentiments.

+For both cases, if a bad sentiment is identified, our function is going to send a mail to that student asking for more details.
+If there's nothing bad in there, nothing happens.

+We called our function "SendingMail".
+Its code is fully available [here](https://github.com/AzureForEducation/demo-botrecovery/tree/master/SendingEmail).

+Now, the only thing we need to do is publish that function to Azure.
+We could do that in so many different ways, however, we're going to use Visual Studio 2017 for that.